ISISComputingGroup/ibex_developers_manual/Dependency-Updates.md

 # WebDashboard

 - [Update `tomcat` on external webserver](https://github.com/isiscomputinggroup/pvws-config?tab=readme-ov-file#updating).
-This is an external-facing process so **must** be kept up-to-date with latest security bugfixes.
+This is an external-facing process so **must** be kept up-to-date with latest security bug fixes.
 - Update java JDK on external webserver.
-This is used to run tomcat, which is an external-facing process, so **must** be kept up-to-date with latest security bugfixes.
+This is used to run tomcat, which is an external-facing process, so **must** be kept up-to-date with latest security bug fixes.
 - Update [javascript dependencies](https://github.com/ISISComputingGroup/WebDashboard/blob/main/package.json)

 # GUI